andrewgazelka/hyperion/README.md

 - Bot Launch Command: `just bots {number}`

 **Note on Performance:**
-Most of the computational cost is fixed due to synchronization with all threads.
-A couple of $$O(1)$$ cost sync points ( with respect to player count) during each game tick.
-This explains why performance is not strongly correlated with the number of players.
-The overhead of thread synchronization dominates the performance profile, resulting in relatively stable tick times even as the player count increases significantly.
+The system's computational costs are primarily fixed due to thread synchronization overhead.
+Each game tick contains several $O(1)$ synchronization points, meaning these operations maintain constant time complexity regardless of player count.
+This architecture explains why performance remains relatively stable even as player count increases significantly - the thread synchronization overhead dominates the performance profile rather than player-specific computations.

-The primary burden relies on our proxy that can be horizontally scaled.
-A lot of logic including regional multicasting is done in the proxy.
+The bulk of player-specific processing occurs in our proxy layer, which handles tasks like regional multicasting and can be horizontally scaled to maintain performance as player count grows.

 ![image](https://github.com/user-attachments/assets/92448a00-43e3-4be6-ba52-1e348b3c7e49)